Minnesota Timberwolves: 2020–2024: Edwards and Towns duo

 In April 2021, the Timberwolves announced that owner Glen Taylor had reached a deal with Marc Lore and Alex Rodriguez to sell the team.
-Lore and Rodriguez will become majority owners over the course of two years.
+According to the deal, Lore and Rodriguez would become majority owners over the course of two years.
 On July 21, 2021, it was announced that Lore and Rodriguez had purchased 20% of the team.
-They will purchase 20% more in 2022, and 40% more in 2023, at which time they will be the majority owners of the club.
+They went on to purchase 20% more in 2022 before the deal stalled in 2024.
 The transaction also includes ownership in the Timberwolves' WNBA sister-club, the Minnesota Lynx.
-The deal values the team at $1.5 billion.
+The deal valued the team at $1.5 billion.

-In the offseason the Wolves traded guard Ricky Rubio to the Cleveland Cavaliers for forward Taurean Prince.
+In the off-season the Wolves traded guard Ricky Rubio to the Cleveland Cavaliers for forward Taurean Prince.
 The Wolves then acquired guard Patrick Beverley in exchange for Juancho Hernangomez and former first round pick Jarrett Culver.
 The final move they made was signing former 2020 draft pick Leandro Bolmaro to a 4-year, 11.8-million-dollar rookie contract.

-On September 22, 2021, after Gersson Rosas was relieved of his President of Basketball Operations duties, Sachin Gupta was promoted as the new interim President of Basketball Operations, while keeping his role as EVP of Basketball Operations.

-The Timberwolves 2021-22 season began on October 20 at Target Center against the Houston Rockets.
-The Timberwolves finished the season 46-36 overall, the second most regular season wins since making the conference finals in 2004.
-Despite All-star Karl-Anthony Towns fouling out with 11 points in 24 minutes, the Wolves beat the LA Clippers in the 7-8 play-in game to secure their spot in the 2022 NBA playoffs.
-The Timberwolves were eliminated by the Memphis Grizzlies in the First Round 4 games to 2.
+On September 22, 2021, after Gersson Rosas was relieved of his President of Basketball Operations duties, Sachin Gupta was promoted as the new interim president of basketball operations, while keeping his role as EVP of basketball operations.
+The Timberwolves finished the 2021–22 season with a 46–36 record, the second-most regular season wins since making the conference finals in 2004.
+Despite All-Star Karl-Anthony Towns fouling out with 11 points in 24 minutes, the Wolves beat the Los Angeles Clippers in the play-in game to secure their spot in the 2022 NBA playoffs.
+The Timberwolves were eliminated by the Memphis Grizzlies in the first round in six games.